 When you arrive in Bavaria, you will likely need to obtain a residence permit.
 If you have applied for a visa before, this is a relatively easy process.
 If you are allowed to arrive in Germany without a visa but are obliged to apply for a residence permit, you should get in contact with your Welcome Center once it is clear where you will pursue your research.
 They can tell you what steps you need to take prior to departure, and what you will still need to take care of once you arrive.
 Residence permits are issued by the Foreigners Office (Ausländeramt) in your area.

-Your residence permit will be limited to a set number of months or years.
+Your residence permit will be valid for a limited period of time.
 The extension process is quite simple for doctoral candidates, visiting researchers, and employees.
 If you ultimately decide to settle in Germany, you can apply for a permanent residence permit after a certain amount of time—usually five years.

 The EU Blue Card is a special residence permit issued to highly skilled workers coming from outside the EU.
 Generally, it allows you to work in Germany for four years and can be extended beyond that.
 The specific conditions depend on your contract with your employer.

 In order to obtain a Blue Card you need a recognized university degree and a concrete job offer with a substantial salary.
 It is worth noting that even if you fulfill all the conditions for an EU Blue Card, it may not be the best visa option for you.
 We recommend getting in touch with your Welcome Center to discuss your options.